A Nonparametric Approach with Marginals for Modeling Consumer Choice: Related literature and a description of MDM

 \subsection{On the characterizations available for choice models}

 RUM is perhaps the most popular class of models in choice modeling.
 RUM assumes that the utility of each alternative $i$ in the collection of products $\mathcal{N} = \{1,\ldots,n\}$ takes the form $\Tilde{u}_i = \nu_i+\Tilde{\eps}_i$, where $\bv=(\nu_1,...,\nu_n)$ and $\Tilde{\beps}=(\Tilde{\eps}_1,...,\Tilde{\eps}_n)$ denote the deterministic and stochastic parts of the utilities, respectively.
 Assuming a joint distribution $\theta$ on the random part $\Tilde{\beps}$, the probability of choosing product $i$ in an assortment $S \subseteq \cN$ is given by $p_{i,S} = \mathbb{P}_{\Tilde{\beps} \sim \theta} (i = \arg\max_{j\in S} \{\nu_j + \tilde{\epsilon}_j\}), $ where the probability of ties is assumed to be $0$.
-Here note that we do not explicitly model the outside option; instead, we treat the outside option as one of the products in $\cN$.
-Modeling the joint probability distribution of the random utilities with specific parametric distribution families leads to parametric subclasses of RUM such as MNL \citeg{McFa73}, generalized extreme value model \citeg{mcfadden1977modelling}, nested logit model \citeg{mcfadden1980econometric}, multinomial probit model \citeg{thurstone1927law, daganzo2014multinomial}, mixed logit model \citeg{mcfadden2000mixed}, and the exponomial choice model \citeg{alptekinouglu2016exponomial}.
-Several nonparametric choice models, such as the rank list model \citeg{block1959random,farias2013nonparametric} and the Markov chain choice model \citep{blanchet2016markov}, have also proved to be useful in practice.
-The Markov chain choice model is a special case of the rank-list model \citep{berbeglia2016discrete}.
+Here note that we do not explicitly model the outside option if available; instead, we treat the outside option as one of the products in $\cN$.
+Modeling the joint probability distribution of the random utilities with specific parametric distribution families leads to parametric subclasses of RUM such as MNL \citeg{McFa73}, generalized extreme value model \citeg{mcfadden1977modelling}, nested logit model \citeg{mcfadden1980econometric}, multinomial Probit model \citeg{thurstone1927law, daganzo2014multinomial}, mixed logit model \citeg{mcfadden2000mixed}, and the exponomial choice model \citeg{alptekinouglu2016exponomial}.
+Nonparametric choice models, such as the rank list model \citeg{block1959random,farias2013nonparametric}, have also proven to be useful in practice.
+The Markov chain choice model proposed by \cite{blanchet2016markov} is a special case of the rank-list model \citep{berbeglia2016discrete}.

 Beginning with \cite{Marschak1960} and \cite{block1959random}, considerable effort has been devoted in econometrics towards understanding the restrictions imposed on choice data by the RUM hypothesis.
 The class of RUM and the class of rank list models are shown to be equivalent in \cite{block1959random}. \cite{falmagne1978representation} has shown that a RUM can represent a system of choice probabilities over all possible assortments if and only if the Block-Marschak conditions are met, see also \cite{barbera1986falmagne}. \cite{mcfadden1990stochastic} has shown that under certain conditions, the axiom of revealed stochastic preference provides necessary and sufficient conditions for the choice probabilities under different assortments that can be recreated by a RUM. \citet{mcfadden2000mixed} has demonstrated that any RUM can be approximated closely by a mixed logit model. \cite{mcfadden2006revealed} adds more conditions that relate to the findings in \cite{falmagne1978representation} and \cite{mcfadden1990stochastic}.
 However, verifying these conditions is computationally intractable when there are a large number of products. \cite{jagabathula2019limit} has been the first to relate the hardness of the stochastically rationalizable property stipulated by RUM to the notion of choice depth.
 They provide examples of structured assortment collections for which verification of consistency with RUM is computationally tractable.